MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 You can also use the User Agent string to know whether your app runs in the sidebar or not.

-**Note**: we strongly recommend to use User Agent Client Hints instead.
-Using the User Agent string is an outdated mechanism for doing browser detection that has a long history of website compatibility issues.
+**Note**: we strongly recommend using User Agent Client Hints instead of the User Agent string.
+The User Agent string is an outdated mechanism for doing browser detection, and has website compatibility issues.

 If you can't use User Agent Client Hints in your app, look for `EdgeSidePanel` in the User Agent string.
 Here are some examples of User Agent strings containing the `EdgeSidePanel` value: